-- The FETs should be orientated with the flat side as shown on the board.
-Some FETs come with the leads in a row rather than in a triangle.
-If this is the case, bend the middle lead slightly so that it fits the holes in the board (see hint). - If you want to run more than one back light LED from the board, see the note below. - The LDR is connected between pin 1 (GND) and pin 2 (LDS) of SV2. - The switch is connected between pin 1 (GND) and pin 3 (BTN1) of SV2. - The RGB LED has a flat on one side and one lead longer than the rest.
+- Q3-Q6 should be orientated with the flat side as shown on the board.
+Some transistors come with the leads in a row rather than in a triangle.
+If this is the case, bend the middle lead slightly so that it fits the holes in the board (see hint). - The LED must go with the right polarity.
+The "-" side has a flat on it, and has the shorter lead (see hint), and must be connected to pin 4 of SV6. - The LDR is connected between pin 1 (GND) and pin 2 (DLS) of SV2. - The switch is connected between pin 1 (GND) and pin 3 (BTN1) of SV2. - The RGB LED has a flat on one side and one lead longer than the rest.
 The common anode is the longest pin.
 The Red cathode is next to the flat on the case.
-The green is next to the anode, and the blue is on the side farthest from the flat. - The RGB LED anode is connected to pin 4 (VCC) of SV2.
-Red is connected to pin 1 of SV6, green to pin 2 of SV6 and blue to pin 3 of SV6.
+The green is next to the anode, and the blue is on the side farthest from the flat.
+This layout is referred to as "RAGB" (Red,Anode,Green,Blue) - The RGB LED anode is connected to pin 4 (VCC) of SV2.
+Red is connected to pin 1 of SV6, green to pin 2 of SV6 and blue to pin 3 of SV6. - You can run more than one back light LED for each R,G or B channel.
+Please refer to the schematic section for help on this.
+The total current for each channel should not exceed 200mA. - Often, when running from VIN, you can leave the 1K resistor on the board and additionally place a 1K resistor in series with each LED cathode.